Vociferous121/Ogasai/README.md

      bot checks for line of sight before targeting, this includes an updates nav system which "tracks" and follows the targets movement and adjusts accordingly.

-     follower script is 75% complete will all classes that can heal having heals available except shaman
+     follower script is 75% complete with all classes that can heal having heals available except shaman

      updated and added paranoia features